-De Anza is now using U.S. high school transcripts to assess most students for their knowledge and understanding of English and Math.
+De Anza uses U.S. high school transcript information as the primary tool to assess most students for their knowledge and understanding of English, English as a Second Language (ESL) and Math.

-In some cases, however, we may need other information to match students with the right courses to help them succeed.
+In some cases, however, we may need additional information to match students with the right courses to help them succeed.
+Review the steps below to get started.

 Check Your Placement